h2oai/h2ogpt/docs/README_WINDOWS.md

     set FORCE_CMAKE=1
     pip install llama-cpp-python==0.1.68 --no-cache-dir --verbose
     ```
   * By default, we set `n_gpu_layers` to large value, so llama.cpp offloads all layers for maximum GPU performance.
-You can control this by uncommenting `# n_gpu_layers` and set to some value in `.env_gpt4all`.
+You can control this by passing `--n_gpu_layers` or setting in UI.
 For highest performance, offload *all* layers.
     That is, one gets maximum performance if one sees in startup of h2oGPT all layers offloaded:
       ```text
     llama_model_load_internal: offloaded 35/35 layers to GPU